 Unplug from everything digital

-You know how you've got Facebook and Twitter on your iPhone and iPad?
+Got Facebook and Twitter on your iPhone and iPad?
 Delete them!
 Yes, you heard me.
 Get rid!
-Because if you're in business like me, you probably run your own social networks but you might also look after the odd client's as well.
+Because you probably have social media accounts for your business, but you might also look after the odd client's, too.

 Get two mobile phones

-It might sound a bit extreme but having two separate mobile phones will significantly separate work and home life.
+It might sound a bit extreme, but having two separate mobile phones will significantly split work and home life.
 Use one on a 'pay-and-go' for business to receive calls and ensure you only call clients from your landline office number...
 Use the other one for personal, with a number you do not give out to anyone but friends and family.

-This means you won't get any unnecessary calls from clients when you're trying to watch the cricket.
-Of course, some of you might need to be constantly available for 'emergencies'.
+It means you won't get any unnecessary calls from clients when you're trying to watch the cricket.
+Of course, some of you might need to be always available for 'emergencies'.
 Just make it clear what an 'emergency' actually entails and that you charge a higher rate for 'out of hours' support.

 Get separate email addresses

 With the above in mind, do the same for your email.
 Get a personal account and send out a generic email to all friends and family saying: "This is my main email from now on – so only contact me on this address!".
-This means you can happily log in to your personal email account on a Saturday afternoon, safe in the knowledge that you won't see any 'work' emails which will stress you out until you can deal with them on Monday morning.
+It means you can happily login to your email account on a Saturday afternoon, safe in the knowledge that you won't see any 'work' emails which will stress you out until you can deal with them on Monday morning.